stevieb9/tesla-charge/README.md

 ### Microcontroller - Garage Door Prototype

-Board used: Arduino Uno R3
+Board used: WeMOS D1 R2

 This microcontroller simulates a garage door using a timed stepper motor.